interactive-fiction-class/interactive-fiction-class.github.io/homeworks/text-adventure-game/text-adventure-game.md

 <div class="alert alert-warning" markdown="1">
 __Tip:__ I recommend drawing out on your game on [graph paper](http://print-graph-paper.com/) before you get started.
 </div>

+## Extensions

+If your team has more than 2 members, you should implement one extension per team member beyond 2.
+Here are some ideas:

+* Write code to export our Python classes into the [Adventuron format](https://adventuron.io/) so that they can be compiled and played on itch.io.
+* Create a web server for running the games.
+* Create Item subclasses that can act as containers and surfaces, and add Actions for "put in" and "put on".
+* Incorporate time into the game.
+For instance, in Action Castle, there is a rule that says:
+>  Each turn spent in the Dungeon causes the ghost to drift closer and closer.
+If not defeated within three turns, the ghost reaches out a skeletal hand and drains the player’s life force.
+* Implement hit points and combat
+* Convert the game into a multiplayer game
+* Add random tables to your game

+Other extensions are possible.
+Run your extension ideas by us on Ed Stem.

 ## What to submit